cym13/cym13.github.io/source/crypter_writeup.rst

 .. _here: ../file/crypter.tgz

-So here is the crytper writeup.
+So here is the crypter writeup.
 What is it about?

 ::